amida-tech/amida-notification-microservice/README.md

 3. Create a `.env` file for use by this service's docker container.
 A good starting point is `.env.production`.

+4. Start the amida-auth-microservice

-4. Perform the steps under the [Development > Setup > PushNotifications](#Push-Notifications) section.
+5. Perform the steps under the [Development > Setup > PushNotifications](#Push-Notifications) section.

-5. Start the notification-service container:
+6. Start the notification-service container:

 ```sh
 docker run -d \